prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part7.md

 <Badge text="Both Sections: Sunday November 26th @11:59pm" />

-- Open BS LMS and go to the Activities > Assignments page.
+- Access BS LMS and navigate to `Activities > Assignments`.
-- Go to Information Architecture
+- Select `Visual Design`.
 - Export your Figma page as a pdf and upload to the assignment page in BS LMS and click the submit button.